Mala Sinha: Career

 She has been a heroine in many Bengali films.
 In Bengali films, she has acted with Kishore Kumar and Uttam Kumar.
 Her last Bengali work as a female lead was Kabita (1977) which featured Ranjit Mullick and Kamal Haasan; it was a super-hit at the box office.
 She is noted for her strong women-oriented roles in films such as Dhool Ka Phool, Suhag Sindoor, Anpadh, Phir Subah Hogi, Hariyali Aur Rasta, Bahurani, Aasra, Do Kaliyaan, Gumrah, Ankhen, Baharen Phir Bhi Aayengi, Himalay Ki God Mein, Do Kaliyaan, Holi Aayi Re, Nai Roshni, Mere Huzoor, Kangan, Archana, Maryada amongst others.

 Of her repertoire, she said in 2001, she was rather partial to Jahan Ara (1964), a historical movie that Meena Kumari passed on to her:

 "Meena-ji turned down the role saying that she would not look the part whereas I would.
 Given my ignorance of Urdu, I was rather sceptical, but Meena-ji was convinced that I could do justice to the role.
 Playing Mumtaz Mahal's eldest daughter entailed gruelling Urdu classes and learning royal tehzeeb.
 It was hot on the grand sets erected at Ranjit Studio and the film had Madan Mohan's haunting music.
 It was a film replete with lyrical moments."

 From 1974, she cut down on her assignments as the lead actress in Hindi films.
 She accepted strong character roles in films like 36 Ghante (1974), Zindagi (1976), Karmayogi (1978), Be-Reham (1980), Harjaee (1981), Yeh Rishta Na Tootay (1981), Babu (1985) and Khel (1992), which were popular.

 In the early 1990s, Madhuri Dixit was promoted as the "new Mala Sinha" in magazines.
 But, after 1994, she completely withdrew from the industry and has given very few public appearances.
 In Dhool Ka Phool and B.R.
 Chopra's Gumrah, she played the first unwed mother and adulterous wife respectively in Hindi cinema.
 As she grew older, she gracefully moved on to doing character roles that befitted her age.
 She was last seen in Zid (1994).
 Though Mala evinced as much interest in her daughter Pratibha's career as her father did in her career, she was unable to achieve the same success for her daughter.

+In 2013, Sinha refused to receive the local Dadasaheb Phalke Academy Award, because her name was not written or mentioned on the invitation card, unlike in the cards of other honourees such as Asha Bhosle or Yash Chopra.
+Sinha considered this an insult and did not attend the award ceremony, although she later accepted it in person in her home.